DocFest22 is our Graduate Research Conference - ‘Beyond the doctoral degree’

 - And much more!

-To get full access to these member-only resources, you need to register on the Vitae website using your CSU email address.
-For further information about CSU’s organisational membership of Vitae, contact firstname.lastname@example.org.
+To get full access to these member-only resources, you need to register on the Vitae website using your University email address.
+For further information about Charles Sturt University’s organisational membership of Vitae, contact firstname.lastname@example.org.

 Take university-level courses online for free and submit assessments when you are ready to have your learning recognised for formal academic credit.

-Charles Sturt University is the number one university in Australia for Graduate Employment, (Good Universities Guide 2018), and our degrees focus on teaching the skills and knowledge to further your professional career.
+Charles Sturt University's degrees focus on teaching the skills and knowledge to further your professional career.
 Our Open Pathway experiences are a way for you to sample the kind of study Charles Sturt University provides, whatever the reason - general curiosity, professional development, or to dip a "toe in the water".
 Start your journey with a taste of what Charles Sturt has to offer, whether your focus is academic, professional or just personal interest.

 - communication and writing (e.g. writing in plain English, grammar foundations, technical writing)